 This ancient treatment is also designed to induce sweating, which provides numerous benefits, from pain relief to better blood circulation.

 So how does all of this heat really benefit your health?
 By shutting yourself in a room filled with heat or steam, your body naturally warms up which encourages you to perspire.
 One by one your pores begin to open, which in turn prompts your body to start excreting metabolic waste via small beads of sweat - it’s estimated that as much as 30% of bodily waste can be eliminated by way of perspiration.
 On another level, on top of helping to rid you of all the nasty toxins from your skin, steam rooms and saunas are also great for getting your pulse racing, as the heat has a stimulating effect on the cardiovascular system.
 Because your blood circulation is then boosted, tiny vessels in the skin expand which enhances the amount of nutrients that can be carried to the skin, and it’s this that leaves you with that fresh-faced healthy looking flush when you leave the room.

-A common fixture in most spas, health clubs and wellness facilities, steam rooms are an integral part of hydrotherapeutic treatments, and can be used up to three times a week.
-Generally the dress code is any swimsuit goes, but jewellery, make-up and shoes should be removed.
+A common fixture in most spas, health clubs and wellness facilities across the country, steam rooms and saunas are an integral part of hydrotherapeutic treatments, and can be used up to three times a week for all round health and wellness.
+The code of conduct often varies from place to place, but in general the dress code is any swimsuit goes, but jewellery, make-up and shoes should be removed.